adcloud/git-updates-tracker/README.markdown

 The commit messages have to contain a valid story number like: [#123123]

 # TODOs
+- Find the right commits if its a new branch. http://stackoverflow.com/questions/3511057/git-receive-update-hooks-and-new-branches
 - Use Notation: see #123, closes #123, fixes #123